 The study of housebuilding starts with the discovery that our first home on earth is our body.
 The children learn about many different dwellings that people have built over the course of time and in different parts of the world.
 The children may work on a small housebuilding project in class.

 The children learn the ways that we human beings have developed to orient ourselves on the earth through the study of measurement.
 The class discovers that ancient peoples marked the passage of time by observing the cycles of nature.
 They relive the invention of various devises to measure time, and may make their own sundial or water clock.
 This leads naturally to a discussion of how distance was originally measured by time: a day’s journey, etc. The children learn that modern units of distance measure originated in the human body: the king’s foot became our foot and the king’s thumb width became our inch.
 Thus the third graders see that “the human being is the measure of all things.”

 In the third grade the fundamentals of grammar are introduced.
 The children learn that there are different kinds of words.
 Some words (nouns) tell the names of things, while “doing words” (verbs) describe what happens in a sentence.
 Regular reading practice becomes part of the class rhythm; cursive writing skills are strengthened.
 The third-grade child is ready to experience the full diatonic scale in music.
-The children assert their new independence by learning to sing separate parts in rounds, and, may begin to play the recorder.
+The children assert their new independence by learning to sing separate parts in rounds and will also begin to play the recorder.